nate-johnston/neutron/doc/source/devref/quality_of_service.rst

   notification driver.

 * neutron.services.qos.notification_drivers.qos_base:
-  Contains the interface class for pluggable notification drivers that are used to update backends about new {create, update, delete} events on any rule or policy change.
+  Defines the interface class for pluggable notification drivers that are used to update backends about create, update, or delete events on any rule or policy.

 * neutron.services.qos.notification_drivers.message_queue:
-  MQ-based reference notification driver, which updates agents via messaging bus, using `RPC callbacks <rpc_callbacks.html>`_.
+  Implements the MQ-based reference notification driver, which updates agents via messaging bus, using `RPC callbacks <rpc_callbacks.html>`_.

 * neutron.core_extensions.base:
-  Contains an interface class to implement core resource (port/network) extensions.
+  Defines an interface class used to implement core resource (port and network) extensions.
 Core resource extensions are then easily integrated into interested plugins.
 We may need to  have a core resource extension manager that would utilize those extensions, to avoid plugin modifications for every new core resource extension.

 * neutron.core_extensions.qos:
-  Contains QoS core resource extension that conforms to the interface described above.
+  Contains the QoS core resource extension that conforms to the interface described above.

 * neutron.plugins.ml2.extensions.qos:
-  Contains ml2 extension driver that handles core resource updates by reusing the core_extensions.qos module mentioned above.
+  Contains the ML2 extension driver that handles core resource updates by reusing the core_extensions.qos module mentioned above.
 In the future, we would like to see a plugin-agnostic core resource extension manager that could be integrated into other plugins with ease.